deltaswapio/deltaswap/whitepapers/0011_accountant.md

 #### Alerting

 Whenever a guardian observes an error (either via an observation response or via an error event), it will increase a prometheus error counter.
-Guardians will be encouraged to set up alerts whenever these metrics change so that they can be notified when an error occurs.
+Phylaxs will be encouraged to set up alerts whenever these metrics change so that they can be notified when an error occurs.

 ## Deployment Plan